Indian National Congress Sessions

 - Dada Bhai Nauroji mentioned Swaraj for the first time in his speech in the Calcutta session of Congress (1906).

 - The first partition of the Congress took place in the Surat Session of the Congress (1907).
-This session was presided over by Ras Bihari Bose.
+Ras Bihari Bose presided over this session.

-- National Anthem “Jan Gan Man” composed by Ravindranath Tagore was sung for the first time in the Calcutta session of Congress (1911).
+- The National Anthem “Jan Gan Man” composed by Ravindranath Tagore was sung for the first time in the Calcutta session of Congress (1911).

-- The divided faction of the Congress unite in the Congress session of Lucknow (1916), and the Lucknow agreement held between the Congress and the Muslim League.The first joined session of the Congress and the Muslim League took place in Lucknow (1916).
+- The divided faction of the Congress united in the Congress session of Lucknow (1916), and the Lucknow agreement held between the Congress and the Muslim League.
+The first joint session of the Congress and the Muslim League took place in Lucknow (1916).

 - C.R.
 Das was elected the president of the Ahmedabad session of Congress (1921) but due to his being in jail, Hakim Ajmal Khan chaired the session.

-- It was decided for the first time in the Lahore session of Congress (1929) to celebrate January 26 as Independence Day on each year.
+- It was decided for the first time in the Lahore session of Congress (1929) to celebrate January 26 as Independence Day each year.

 - Proposals related to national economic programs and fundamental rights passed in the Karachi Convention of Congress (1931).
-The Karachi proposal passed in this conference was a document of the fundamental political and economic policies of the Congress.
+The Karachi proposal passed at this conference was a document of the fundamental political and economic policies of the Congress.

-- In the Lucknow session of Congress (1936), president Pt.
+- In the Lucknow session of Congress (1936), President Pt.
 Jawaharlal Nehru first interpreted communism in scientific and economic terms.

 - The Congress session of 1938 took place in the village named Haripura, which was headed by Subhash Chandra Bose.